DomtronVox/StaticFarmSite/src/documents/main_pages/LivestockGardianDogs.md

 <hr />

 ## Above, MAGGIE watching her sheep.
 Below, GERMAINE with her chickens.
 All LGDs on this page born at Dozy Doe Down.

 <hr />

 ![null](/images/23022118_10214630361583454_1629941011_n.jpg)

-## click on these links below to see pics of our LGDS OR you can use the drop down menu under Livestock Guardian Dogs.
+## Click on these links below to see pics of our LGDS OR you can use the drop down menu under Livestock Guardian Dogs.
 [Karakachans](/sub_pages/karakachan-lgd.html)   |  [ Other LGDs](/sub_pages/other-lgds.html)